fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     computational complexity of O(*m*^2^), so it too is not suited for large datasets.

-Spectral clustering

-:   This algorithm takes a similarity matrix
+Spectral clustering: This algorithm takes a similarity matrix
     between the instances and creates a low-dimensional embedding from it (i.e., it reduces its dimensionality), then it uses another clustering algorithm in this low-dimensional space (Scikit-Learn's